ronkok/Hurmet/README.md

 This repository contains the code used to create Hurmet.app.
 You are free to use this code or Hurmet.app under terms of the [MIT license](https://opensource.org/licenses/MIT/ "MIT license").

-If enough interest develops in Hurmet, I’ll create a forum, but for now, comments can be sent to me at ronkok14 { at} outlook.com.
+If enough interest develops in Hurmet, I’ll create a forum, but for now, comments can be sent to me at ronkok55 { at } outlook.com.
 Bugs should be reported in the Issues page of this repository.